fi-uba-t3/kero/docs/architecture.md

 To implement our shared file system, we use GlusterFS.
 [Gluster](https://www.gluster.org/) is a scalable, distributed file system that aggregates disk storage resources from multiple servers into a single global namespace.

 A Gluster replicated volume is used to persist homes and sharedfs.
 Exact copies of the data are maintained on the bricks.
-The number of replicas can be decided by the client (Default is 5).
+The number of replicas can be decided by the client (default is 5).
 So we need to have at least two bricks to create a volume with 2 replicas or a minimum of three bricks to create a volume of 3 replicas.
 One major advantage of such volume type is that even if one brick fails the data can still be accessed from its replicated bricks.
 Such a volume is used for better reliability and data redundancy.

 ## Users
+All users need to be previously added on the system by a system administrator in order to use the many services like their virtual desktops.
+In order to achieve so, a directory service must also be deployed within the Kubernetes cluster.

+### Directory service
+The directory service implemented is based on a standard [OpenLDAP](http://www.openldap.org/) with a [phpLDAPadmin](http://phpldapadmin.sourceforge.net/wiki/index.php/Main_Page) administrator graphic panel.
+To add or remove a particular user record, the administrator can simply log in via the administrator panel and add/remove that entry.

+Since the directory is also persisted via GlusterFS, even if the machine running the directory service fails, one will be relaunched and all data would be retrieved from any replica.